 Spelling and grammar of the original have been retained.

 With the coming of automobiles, members could easily drive to Centralia or Chehalis.
 This has been the fate of many small congregations from the past.
-The church no longer meets and the building has been remodeled into the Napavine City Hall.
+The church no longer meets and the building was remodeled into the Napavine City Hall.
 Now the building is occupied by Let's Play Something.com.

 Disciple historian Orval Peterson lists a Christian Church in Mossyrock in his 1897 listing of Churches of Christ and Christian Churches.
 One of the early circuit-riding ministers was Judson Brown in 1900.

 The Landis family was involved in the early days of the Mossyrock Christian Church with the building being built in 1908.
 But it died and was later resurrected as the Mossyrock Community Church about 1940.